-All early childhood (ECE) courses except ECE 290 require a weekly child care lab component where students will actively engage with young children to make connections between theory and practice, to carry out class assignments, and to learn through observation and play.
+All early childhood (ECE) courses, except ECE 290C, require a weekly child care lab component where students will actively engage with young children to make connections between theory and practice, to carry out class assignments, and to learn through observation and active play.
 Students taking concurrent courses can use the same lab time for all courses.
-Students in practicum may use their practicum site as their lab hours for other courses taken concurrently with practicum.
-Faculty encourage students to complete their degree in a time frame that allows them to be most successful.
+Students completing practicum may use their practicum site as their lab hours for other courses taken concurrent with practicum.